Dieguinho1612/Job-Scheduling-Deep-Reinforcement-Learning/Data/README.md

 ### Data Set 1-10

 Used as Training Set.<br>
 Created by running [Script_Compute_Data.ipynb](https://github.com/Dieguinho1612/Job-Scheduling-Deep-Reinforcement-Learning/blob/main/Notebooks/Script_Compute_Data.ipynb) on a cluster.
 Random Job Scheduling Problems consisting of 8 Jobs and 4 Machines have been simulated with regards to some chosen conditions.
-Each of them resulted in data dictionary, balanced in the distribution of optimality over the feasible actions.
+Each of them resulted in a data dictionary, balanced in the distribution of optimality over the feasible actions.
+Here, the true target values have been computed by brute force.
 Every directory contains 10.000 such data dictionaries.

 ### Data Set 98 + 99

 Used as Validation and Test set respectively.<br>
 Created analogously but without being balanced.
-Each of them contain 10.000 data dictionaries as well.
+Each of them contains 10.000 data dictionaries as well.

 ### EstimData